-The two-year course starting in Year 10 will lead to examinations in the General Certificate of Secondary Education.
-Pupils starting Year 10 in September 2019 will be working towards the GCSE examinations to be held in May and June 2021.
+All courses starting in Year 10 will lead to examinations in the General Certificate of Secondary Education.
+Pupils starting Year 10 in September 2022 will be working towards the GCSE examinations to be held in May and June 2024.

-All boys will follow a common core curriculum including GCSE courses in English Language and English Literature, Mathematics, Biology, Chemistry, Physics, a Modern Foreign Language and Religion, Philosophy and Ethics.
-Pupils will also study two further GCSE subjects from the enclosed list of options.
+All boys will follow a common core curriculum including GCSE courses in English Language and English Literature, Mathematics, Biology, Chemistry, Physics, a Modern Foreign Language and Religion, Philosophy & Ethics (including GCSE Religious Studies).
+Pupils will also study three further GCSE subjects from the enclosed list of options.
+All students must choose at least one of Geography or History as one of their 3 options subjects.
+They may choose both Geography and History, if they wish.